Marie Levasseur: Club career

 In 2015, she played with Quebec Dynamo ARSQ in the USL W-League.

 In 2019, she was set to attend preseason on trial with the Chicago Red Stars of the NWSL, but was then offered a contract with Finnish club ONS Oulu in the top tier Naisten Liiga instead, which she signed.
 She scored her first goal in her debut on March 23 against HJK.
 In her sole season with Oulu, she scored 13 goals in 24 league games, finishing as runner-up for the Naisten Liiga Rookie of the Year Award.
 She was named the 2019 Soccer Quebec women's Professional Player of the Year for her performance.

 In January 2020, she joined French club FC Metz in the top tier Division 1 Féminine.
 In her debut match for Metz in February, she suffered an injury and then the remainder of the season was cancelled after the COVID-19 pandemic hit in March, resulting in her playing only one game that season, and Metz were relegated to the second tier for the following season.
 She remained with the club, now in the second tier, scoring two goals in five matches, as the season was again curtailed by the COVID-19 pandemic.

 In June 2021, Levasseur returned to the French first tier, signing with FC Fleury 91.
 She scored her first goal for Fleury on November 20, 2021 against Guingamp.

+Levasseur moved from Montpelier to Women's Super League club Birmingham City on July 17, 2026.